OpenClassrooms-Student-Center/alumnis/content/students/Julien.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Apprendre JAVA et pouvoir développer des applications utiles au plus grand nombre.
+objective: Apprendre Java et pouvoir développer des applications utiles au plus grand nombre.

 short_description: Je suis en train de découvrir la programmation et j'aime beaucoup ça!